bootdotdev/blog/content/cryptography/cryptography-trends-and-news-going-into-2020.md

 ![bitcoin logo](/img/800/5a521fa72f93c7a8d5137fcf.png)

-Instead of the current [ECDSA](/cryptography/elliptic-curve-cryptography/) implementation, Bitcoin might be switching to [Schnorr signatures](https://en.bitcoin.it/wiki/Schnorr) in order to get more efficiency when signing transactions.
+Instead of the current [ECDSA](/cryptography/elliptic-curve-cryptography/) implementation, Bitcoin might be switching to [Schnorr signatures](https://en.bitcoin.it/wiki/Schnorr) to get more efficiency when signing transactions.
 Instead of signing each transaction separately, with Schnorr, we can generate a single signature to validate many transactions at once.
 This allows Bitcoin to scale by requiring less data to be broadcast on the network when grouping transactions.

 ## More Rigorous Testing of Hash Functions